polakowo/vectorbt/README.md

 ## Example

-Here a snippet for testing 10,000 window combinations of a dual SMA crossover strategy on BTC, USD and XRP from 2017 onwards, in under 5 seconds (Note: compiling for the first time with Numba may take a while):
+Here a snippet for testing 10,000 window combinations of a dual SMA crossover strategy on BTC, USD and XRP from 2017 onwards, in under 5 seconds (Note: first time compiling with Numba may take a while):

 ```python
 import numpy as np